haskell-mafia/master/README.md

       sha1 = "abc123def"

 ```

+The `version` attribute is mandatory.
+It is to allow non-backwards compatible
+changes to the format without breaking older projects.

 The `runner` attribute is mandatory.
 It is able to exploit the $OS and $ARCH
 variables for platform specific requests.
 It also is optional on the build